-The pressure transducer samples at 8 Hz.
-Tidal elevations are derived every 1 minute, as the average of the 8 Hz readings over a 30 second burst.
+Tidal elevations are averaged over a 40 second burst, with a sampling interval of 8 Hz.
 The time stamp is the start of the measuring burst.
 Data readings on the hour and at 10 minute intervals are transmitted.

 Residuals and Elevations (OD and CD) for the whole year are shown in Figures 1 to 3 respectively.